touist/touist/src/HOWTODEBUG.md

 180 of these messages...

-So developers can improve the error syntax messages by editing `parser.messages` and then re-generating `parser_messages.ml`.
+So developers can improve the error syntax messages by editing `parser.messages` and then re-generating `touistParserMsgs.ml`.

-## Re-building `parser_messages.ml` using `parser.messages` ##
+## Re-building `touistParserMsgs.ml` using `parser.messages` ##

-I wrote the makefile TopMakefile to do the whole thing.
-You can just run

-    make -f TopMakefile
+It is actually handled by rules at the end of the Makefile.
+The only rule that is not called during `make` is

-    make -f TopMakefile clean
+    make missing

-and everything will be compiled.
-But if you want to do it by hand:
+which checks if no error messages are missing in parser.messages (see section below 'Missing error cases')

 Most of the time, the only command you want to use is the 3.

 1. To generate the `parser.messages` for the first time, use:

-        menhir parser.mly --list-errors > parser.messages
+        menhir touistParser.mly --list-errors > parser.messages

-2. To update the existing `parser.messages` whenever you modify the `parser.mly`:
+2. To update the existing `parser.messages` whenever you modify the `touistParser.mly`:

-        menhir parser.mly --update-errors parser.messages > tmp && mv tmp parser.messages
+        menhir touistParser.mly --update-errors parser.messages > tmp && mv tmp parser.messages

-3. To regenerate the final file `parser_messages.ml` whenever you edit the error messages in `parser.messages`:
+3. To regenerate the final file `touistParserMsgs.ml` whenever you edit the error messages in `parser.messages`:

-        menhir --compile-errors parser.messages parser.mly > parser_messages.ml
+        menhir --compile-errors parser.messages touistParser.mly > touistParserMsgs.ml

-4. And to recompile parser_messages.ml and then touist:
+4. And to recompile touistParserMsgs.ml and then touist:

-        menhir --compile-errors parser.messages parser.mly > parser_messages.ml && ocamlbuild -use-ocamlfind -use-menhir -menhir "menhir --trace --table --inspection -v -la 2" -package menhirLib -package fileutils,str touist.byte -tag debug -r
+        menhir --compile-errors parser.messages touistParser.mly > touistParserMsgs.ml && ocamlbuild -use-ocamlfind -use-menhir -menhir "menhir --trace --table --inspection -v -la 2" -package menhirLib -package fileutils,str touist.byte -tag debug -r

 ## Missing error cases in parser.messages
-When updating parser.mly, you might sometimes create new error states that do not appear in your already-written parser.messages.
+When updating touistParser.mly, you might sometimes create new error states that do not appear in your already-written parser.messages.
 This often leads to the error message:
 ```